nesi/support-docs/docs/Getting_Started/my-nesi-org-nz/Release_Notes_my-nesi-org-nz/my-nesi-org-nz_release_notes_v2-30-0.md

 ## New and Improved

-- In the project details view, the NeSI OnDemand resources (NeSI OnDemand compute, NFS storage options) and the Freezer storage resources are now visible.
+- In the project details view, the NeSI OnDemand resources (NeSI OnDemand compute, NFS storage options) and the Freezer (long-term storage) resources are now visible.
 ![alt text](../../../assets/images/my.nesiNewResources.png)
-- The long-term storage space unit is now in TB (instead of GB) in the new allocation request page.
+- Multiple changes have been made to the new allocation request page:
-- A new field, the long-tern storage name, is added to the new allocation request page.
-This allows to set the name of the particular storage in Freezer if needed (a default value is always available).
-- Preparation in supporting the long-term storage name in the project request as well as a new type of allocation request: the storage only allocation.
+  * Long-term storage units are now listed in Terabytes (TB) instead of Gigabytes (GB).
+  * You can now customise the name of your long-term storage in Freezer, if desired.
+This field is optional.
+If you choose not to use a custom name, we will automatically assign a default name related to your project id (eg. default_nesi9999).
+This naming field was added to enable easier searching and identification in the Freezer environment after the storage request has been created.
+  * We are preparing to launch a new allocation request type: Storage only (eg. Tape).
+Currently, all storage allocations are granted as part of a compute allocation.
+This option is currently greyed out in our list of allocation request types but we wanted to raise awareness that it is a feature coming soon.

 If you have any questions about any of the updates, please
 {% include "partials/support_request.html" %}.